 Contact Student Financial Aid and Scholarships for more information on special circumstances.

 You may access your financial aid information at my.unt.edu.
-The amount of your financial aid award will be posted on myUNT, where you can accept or decline each award.
+The amount of your financial aid award will be posted on myUNT, where you can accept, decline or reduce each award.

 Yes.
 There are a number of UNT programs and services available to help you finance your education.
 These include: